pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/access-application/access-application.md

 ## Task 1: Access the Application through the Browser

+In this task, we access the *opdemo* application.
+We click on refresh icon to make multiple request to Application, to verify loadbalancing between two managed servers.

-1. Copy the below URL and replace *XX.XX.XX.XX* with your public IP, which is populated in last lab.
+1. Copy the below URL and replace *XX.XX.XX.XX* with your IP, which is populated in last lab.
 You can see the below output.
     ```bash
     <copy>http://XX.XX.XX.XX/opdemo/?dsname=testDatasource</copy>
     ```